 Read more about our Funding section

-Please comment on Vattenfall's strategy regarding hedging of electricity wholesale prices.
+What is Vattenfall's strategy regarding hedging of electricity wholesale prices?

 Vattenfall hedges its exposure in accordance with established mandates and generally for three years ahead in time.
 Vattenfall discloses percentages of generation hedged as well as hedge prices on a quarterly basis.
 Please refer to the presentation slides made available in connection with the release of Vattenfall's quarterly reports for more information about Vattenfall's hedging.